GERALD DAVIDSON AND THE COUNTRY VERSATILES

 and dances.
 From 1979 to 1986 The Country Versatiles had there own TV show called "Good Time Country" on CKNX-Wingham.
 Good Time Country won the CAN-PRO award in 1979 and 1980.

 Gerald had the privilege to work with Grand Old Opry Stars like; David Houston, Red Sovine, Mac Wiseman, Stone Wall Jackson, Carol Baker, Tommy Hunter, Dallas Harms, Myrna Lorrie, Diane Leight Jack Kingston and Gary Buck. also had the opportunity to work with Shania Twain in her earlier years, as she was a guest on "Good Time Country."
 In 1999, Gerald had the privilege of working with Steve Smith at the International Steel Guitar Convention in St. Louis, Missouri.
 Steve is one of the top steel guitar players in Canada.
-In the past year, Gerald had the opportunity to sing on the Opry Star Spotlight at the Ernest Tubb Theater, Nashville, Tenn. which was broadcast live over 650 WSM radio station.
-In October 2002 the Barn Dance Historical Society presented Gerald with the Barn Dance Pioneer Award which is one of Canada's Largest Travelling Barn Dance.
-Gerald has recorded two C.D. which can be purchased by contacting him.
+In the past year, Gerald had the opportunity to sing on the Opry Star Spotlight at the Ernest Tubb Theater, Nashville, Tenn. with Vern Gosdin which was broadcast live over 650 WSM radio station.
+Gerald was also a special guest at the Nightlife Dinner Theater in Nashville Tenn In October 2002 the Barn Dance Historical Society presented Gerald with the Barn Dance Pioneer Award which is one of Canada's Largest Travelling Barn Dance.
+Gerald was also a special guest at Pearls Dance Hall Fort Worth Texas with Leona Williams Gerald has recorded three C.D. which can be purchased by contacting him.

-Gerald still make's television appearances and performs around the country, as this is a part of his life that he finds most fulfilling.
+Gerald is still performs around the country, as this is a part of his life that he finds most fulfilling.

 GERALD DAVIDSON.